M.S.W., Columbia University

 Prior to enrolling at the VCU School of Social Work Ph.D.
 Program, Buckley worked for two years with a diverse population of older adults in Programs of All-Inclusive Care for the Elderly (PACE).
 This included working for a year and a half at On Lok PACE in San Francisco, CA.

 Buckley is currently working on several projects in his Ph.D. education.
-The first one involves a music and memory intervention for older adults with dementia who reside in nursing homes, and specifically creating a Student Ambassador Program to involve B.S.W. students in the research process.
-The second project examines the mental health of older adults in Puerto Rico following Hurricane Maria and developing a mental health intervention to address unmet mental health needs of this population.
+The first project examines the mental health of older adults in Puerto Rico following Hurricane Maria and developing a mental health intervention to address unmet mental health needs of this population.
+This research project has extended to understand knowledge, attitudes, and practices or health behaviors of older adults in Puerto Rico during the COVID-19 pandemic.
+Another project involves a music and memory intervention for older adults with dementia who reside in nursing homes, and specifically creating a Student Ambassador Program to involve B.S.W. students in the research process.

 Recent and current funded projects

 July 2019-Present.
 Project Coordinator, “Mental Health Status and Needs of Older Adults in Puerto Rico”.
 Virginia Commonwealth University School of Social Work

 PI: Denise Burnette, Ph.D.

 July 2019-June 2020.
 Project Lead, “The Implementation and Evaluation of a Student Ambassador Program for a Music and Memory Intervention” 4-VA Collaborative, $19,500.

 Notable awards, honors and appointments